 Council receives many requests each year to remove trees.
 When making decisions about removing trees, Council is guided by its Tree Removal Guidelines.

 The Tree Removal Guidelines provide a framework for managing tree removal.
 Only trees that are dead, dying, dangerous or proven to be causing property damage will be considered for removal.
 Removal is usually the last option and only considered when other options to rectify the concern have been exhausted.
 This does not include trees scheduled for removal as part of Capital Tree Replacement program.
-For more detail, read about Precinct Tree Planting.
+Click here to find out more about Council's Precinct Planting Program.

 Please note, in Yarra, a permit is required to prune, lop or remove trees which are considered to be significant.

 A tree is considered significant if it has a trunk that is 400mm or wider from a point of 1.5 metres above ground level.
 Trees are also considered significant if they have multiple trunks equalling 400mm.

 Click here to find out more about how Council assesses and protects 'significant trees'.

 Download the guidelines for more information about how Council assesses a tree for removal.